-If I had to suggest only one aromatic herb to grow, I don't have any doubts: the Nira, or Chives Garlic (Allium Tuberosum).
+If I had to suggest only one aromatic herb to grow, I won't have any doubts: Nira, or chives garlic (Allium Tuberosum).

 It's similar to chives, but with longer leaves and a richer aroma.
 It's perfect for every dish that need an aromatic touch, strong but not overwhelming.